 Our Adult Choir regularly leads at the 9:45 am blended Sunday worship service.
 They sing a variety of styles of literature.
 In addition to Sunday worship, this choir also sings at special services.
 This choir is open to high school students and adults.
 They rehearse on Wednesday evenings at 7:00 pm.

 The Praise Ensemble also sings and plays regularly at the 9:45 am blended worship service.
 They sing music in the praise and worship tradition, world music, and other contemporary musical expressions.
-The Praise Ensemble includes high school students and adults.
-They rehearse on Wednesday evenings at 8:00 pm.
+The Praise Ensemble includes 6th grade students and adults.
+They rehearse on Monday evenings at 7:00 pm.

 Our Cherubs are our youngest choir, made up of children in 4K, 5K, and 1st Grade.
 They learn basic musical and worship skills.
 With the Troubadour Choir, they present a Christmas musical during Advent and also sing in worship at the 9:45 am service on a regular basis.

 The Troubadours are comprised of 2nd through 5th graders.
 They advance in their musical skills and often sing two-part music.
 They present a Christmas musical with the Cherubs and regularly provide musical leadership at the 9:45 am worship service.